OmniCustom: Sync Audio-Video Customization Via Joint Audio-Video Generation Model: More Quantitative Results

 \section{More Quantitative Results}

-In Tab.~1 and Tab.~2, we present the video and audio metrics regarding identity preservation, video/audio quality, and timbre cloning.
-In particular, Tab.~2 further provides a user study on audio-video synchronization.
-To quantitatively evaluate lip synchronization and mouth shape, we use the distance score (\textit{LSE-D}) and confidence score (\textit{LSE-C}) to assess the perceptual differences in the mouth shapes generated by Wav2Lip~\cite{prajwal2020lip}.
-The results are reported in Ap-Tab.~\ref{tab:sync}.
+Recall that in Tab.~1 of our main paper, we present video and audio metrics regarding identity preservation, video/audio quality, and timbre cloning.
+Here, to quantitatively evaluate lip synchronization and mouth shape, we use the distance score (\textit{LSE-D}) and confidence score (\textit{LSE-C}) to assess the perceptual differences in the mouth shapes generated by Wav2Lip~\cite{prajwal2020lip}.
+The results are reported in A-Tab.~\ref{tab:sync}.
 Compared with current audio-driven customization methods ~\cite{hu2025hunyuancustom,chen2025humo}, our OmniCustom achieves the highest confidence score and the lowest distance score, which demonstrates the superiority of our method in lip synchronization.

-We argue that audio-driven customization methods learn unidirectional conditional distribution $p(V|A)$, while our sync customization method models the joint distribution $p(V,A)$, which leads to coherent audiovisual performance due to richer information.